General Purpose Input Output

 Getting the logic level of input pins

-Similarly to output functions PAL offers some functions to handle pins set as input.
+The PAL driver offers some functions to handle pins set as input similar to those used to manage output.
 In this case these functions gets the logic level of pads.
 As example

 return PAL_HIGH or PAL_LOW according to the status of the pin.
 It is also possible to read group and ports as well through the functions